Swimming water

 • Beware of cold currents.

-Are you feeling unwell after swimming in open water?
-If so, please consult your doctor or the local health authority.
+Do you feel unwell after swimming in open water?
+If so, please consult your doctor or the local health authority (GGD).

 • Do you think the water at a swimming spot is dirty?
-Or have you fallen ill because of the swimming water?
-If so, please contact the water board.
+Did you become ill from swimming in the water?
+If so, please contact the water authority.

-• Do you think the accommodation at a swimming spot is dirty or unsafe?
-For example, the showers, playground equipment, or trash cans?
-If so, report this to the manager of the swimming spot.
+• Do you think the facilities at a swimming spot are dirty or unsafe?
+For example, the showers, playground equipment, or the rubbish bins?
+If you do, please report this to the manager of the swimming spot.
 If that doesn't work, contact the province where the swimming spot is located.

 • Akkerhoeve, Niebert (Province of Groningen)